 The medical cannabis dispensary in St. Cloud does not accept credit card payments.
 Generally, cash payments are accepted in the St. Cloud dispensary and other approved dispensaries in Minnesota.

 St. Cloud has one medical marijuana dispensary, which is exclusive to medical patients.
 There is no restriction on the number of times a patient can visit the dispensary.
 However, patients must complete and submit the Patient Self-Evaluation each time they intend to visit the dispensary.
-Recreational marijuana cannot visit the dispensary in St. Cloud or other dispensaries in Minnesota.

 No. A patient’s health insurance policy does not cover marijuana-related purchases in St. Cloud.